 How To Avoid Bali Snakes

-These are just a few tips to help you avoid and stay safe from snakes in Bali:
+First of all, here are a few tips to help you avoid snakes in Bali and stay safe from them:

 - Respect all snakes in Bali and treat them as venomous.
 Leave them alone and do not touch them.